Cardinal Kung Foundation

-The Cardinal Kung Foundation is a not-for-profit Roman Catholic organization based in Stamford, Connecticut.
+The Cardinal Kung Foundation is a not-for-profit Catholic organization based in Stamford, Connecticut.
 Founded in 1994 by Joseph Kung, nephew of the late Cardinal Ignatius Kung Pin-Mei, the foundation monitors the treatment of Catholics in China and that portion of the Catholic Church in China that remains loyal to the Pope.
 The foundation's primarily tool is to supply news reports to news agencies about various activities in China and has been instrumental in protecting and aiding many notable Catholics in China.